agl4/ansible-role-shell-fish/README.md

 # Desktop git role

-Ansible role to make sure git is installed.
-Does no more, no less.
+Ansible role to install and configure fish shell.
+Intended to use on `localhost` for the current user.

 ## Requirements